phillip-motion/Canvalry-scripts/README.md

 ### Notes
 Some scripts make web API calls simply to check for updates.
 Please feel free to open pull requests and contribute!
 Licensed under the MIT license.

 Brought to you by the Canva Creative Team.
+Scripts created by Jack Jaeschke and Sam Mularczyk with assistance from Cursor.